 increased greatly in numbers.

 With no resolution over the OSI issue and the number of seismic stations necessary to verify compliance with a comprehensive test ban, negotiations began on a Partial Test Ban Treaty (PTBT).
 Signed by the United Kingdom, the United States and the Soviet Union on 5 August 1963, the PTBT banned nuclear testing in the atmosphere, underwater and in space.
+It entered into force on 10 October 1963.
 The treaty stipulated that signatory-states could not “carry out any nuclear weapon explosion, or any other nuclear explosion…in the atmosphere; beyond its limits, including outer space; or under water, including territorial waters or high seas”.
 This treaty also included peaceful nuclear explosions (PNEs).
 In terms of the effects on health and the environment, PNEs were qualitatively no different from weapons tests.

 The signing of the PTBT amounted to nothing less than a historic milestone in arms control.
 This was the first time the world witnessed real progress on a test ban between the great powers struggling for military and geopolitical superiority in the Cold War.
 Nevertheless, although a necessary step towards a comprehensive test ban treaty, the fundamental role of the PTBT was to address environmental issues rather than disarmament.
 Nuclear weapon testing not only continued, albeit underground, but also increased greatly in number through the better part of second half of the twentieth century.
 Moreover, on 16 October 1964, China became the fifth country in the world to test a nuclear weapon.
 It is also important to note that China and France did not sign the PTBT and carried out atmospheric testing until 1980 and 1974 respectively.
 View a visual overview of worldwide atmospheric and underground testing.